Apple Watch Series 11 release date, price and features

 Apple Watch Series 11 design

-Apple Watches come with a very recognizable square design, and it seems that Apple will stray from the tradition here.
+Apple Watches come with a very recognizable square design, and Apple is not straying from the tradition here.
 We have buttons on the right side of the display and speakers on the left side.
-We may expect some new fancy watch bands, as Apple usually unveils something new in terms of bands with new Apple Watches.
+There are some new watch bands, though.

 The Apple Watch Series 10 introduced two new sizes: 42 and 46mm, which grew from the 41 and 45mm of the Series 9.
-The Series 10 also got thinner and lighter than its predecessor, so we expect the Series 11 to build on that.
-Most likely, it will keep the same two sizes: 42 and 46mm, although it's quite early to know for certain.
+The Series 10 also got thinner and lighter than its predecessor, so the Series 11 builds on that.
+It keeps the same two sizes: 42 and 46mm.

 Apple Watch Series 11 display